 “Including direct hyperlinks and, specifically, individualized deep links would have virtually automatically and effortlessly connected investors with the specific BrokerCheck information relevant to that investor,” NASAA said.

 Further, NASAA said that FINRA’s revamped plan continues to wrongly exclude email.
 “Continuing this [email] exclusion weakens the effectiveness of the rule,” NASAA stated.
 FINRA should reinstate “the deep link component” and extend the proposed rule to email as both “would strengthen the proposal,” NASAA argued.
+A NASAA spokesperson explained to ThinkAdvisor on Tuesday that the idea of including email “would be to have the BrokerCheck link in the signature block of the email.
+It could be as simple as a link to BrokerCheck, or as involved as a deep link for the rep.”

 These two components — email and deep links — NASAA continued in its comment letter, “would be significantly more effective than ‘readily apparent references and hyperlinks’ to the BrokerCheck system in increasing investors’ real-time, day-to-day exposure to financial advisor information, especially considering electronic mail is a widely used tool to conduct business.”